naylence/naylence-examples-python/examples/distributed/multi-agent/README.md

 > ⚠️ **Security note:** This demo is intentionally **insecure** (no TLS, no identities, no overlay encryption).
 Later examples introduce secure admission, envelope signing, and overlay security.

 ---
+> **For curious souls:** Naylence ships with FastAPI/Uvicorn under the hood but you’ll never need to see or configure it.
+All transport, routing, and addressing are handled by the fabric itself.
+No boilerplate servers, no route wiring, just `make start` and go.
+---

 ## What you’ll learn